Phloemus/RNAniseed-App/DEV-NOTICE.md

 1. **Simple** : The code should be easy to understand.
 Any piece of code should be written to be understood later by a developper who doesn't know the codebase.
-Components should be concise, states should have explicit names and only the wheel shouldn't be reinvented when a JS function already does the job.
-Simplicity is all about making sure the code is as concise as possible, including not over-ingeneer simple function.
+Components should be concise, states should have explicit names and the wheel shouldn't be reinvented when a **JS function** already does the job well enough. **Simplicity** is all about making sure the code is as concise as possible, preventing over-ingeneering simple functions.

 2. **Elegant** : RNAniseed should have an elegant codebase.
 In some way, an elegant code is linked to the **Simple** principle because an elegant codebase is often easier to read.
                  As such the **Elegant** principle is the opposite of a dirty code.
-An elegant code should have well named variables, consitent typing, should place the logic of a component in an expected order.
-In a few words : Elegant is the principle you have to keep in mind when you just make a quick fix.
-Instead be elegant and take your time to build a stable solution.
+An **Elegant** code should have well named variables, consitent typing, should place the logic of a component in an expected order.
+In a few words : **Elegant** is the principle you have to keep in mind when you just make a quick fix.
+Instead be **Elegant** and take your time to build a stable solution.

-3. **Documented** : The code should be well documented in order to be verify that a component have a single responsibility and making sure any additional fonctionnality fall in the scope of responsability of the component.
+3. **Documented** : The code should be well **documented** in order to be verify that a component have a single responsibility and making sure any additional fonctionnality fall in the scope its responsability.
                     Documented blocs should be added to precise the role of every state (indicated by **@state** in the doc) and the effect of every function within a component.
-There is a lot of rules about how to document the project within the codebase but keep the **Simple** principle in mind : only write documentation on top of the thing you are describing in a concise way.
+There is a lot of rules about how to document the project within the codebase but keep the **Simple** principle in mind : only write documentation above the thing you are describing in a concise way.

-## General structure
+These principles will follow your journey all along.
+You can write small tests and break the code as much as you need to but always keep you bench clean at the end of your coding session.
+For every small improvement you make in the codebase make sure it's **simple**, **elegant** and **documented** before linking it to the rest of the project.

+Push only **Simple**, **Elegant** and **Documented** components to the codebase

 ## File structure